-Bruno De Oliveira is a PhD researcher at the University of Brighton.
+Bruno De Oliveira is a PhD researcher and Visiting Lecturer at the University of Brighton.
 He has an M.A. in Community Psychology where he used Participatory Action Research.
 Bruno is originally from an impoverished neighbourhood in Recife, Brazil.
-Bruno's passion for social justice, equity and democracy have gained the attention of the regional and national.
+Bruno's passion for social justice, equity and democracy have gained the attention of the regional and national spectrum.
 Bruno has written extensively about current affairs in Brazil.

-The focus of his current research thesis is based on co-analyzing the lived experiences of homeless people through collaborative research.
-He has collaborated with the NGO Emmaus Brighton on homeless issues and has produced some publications on the subject.
+The focus of his current research thesis is based on co-analysing the lived experiences of homeless people through collaborative research.
+He has collaborated with the NGO Emmaus Brighton on homeless issues and has produced some publications on the subject using art to challenge homelessness.
 Bruno de Oliveira who is a professional with a robust experience of working with voluntary, educational and community organisations such Emmaus Brighton (Homelessness NGO), Mosaic BME (Brighton), the London South Bank University and the University of Brighton.
 Bruno has been a nominee University of Brighton Alumnus Award 2015 nominee / outstanding community involvement and nominee University of Brighton Excellence in Facilitating and Empowering Learning Award Scheme 2015 & 2016.

 Selected academic work:

-Conference paper: Dissensus and Conscientization: Setting the scene for a deeper understanding of Participatory Action Research as a mechanism of disruption.
+Dissensus and Conscientisation: Setting the scene for a deeper understanding of Participatory Action Research as a mechanism of disruption.
 Centre for Applied Philosophy, Politics and Ethics (CAPPE) 11th Annual Conference.

-Published on Division 27 of the American Psychological Association, Vol 48.
+Published on Division 27 of the American Psychological Association: Society for Community Research and Action, Vol 48.
 No 3 Summer (2015).

 Poster for the research ‘Using Art Based Participatory Action Research (PAR) Challenging How The Media Portrays Homelessness’ November 2015 Festival of Community Psychology.
 BPS, Community Psychology Section.